Gingerthu/Gingerthu/README.md

-- 👋 Hoi, I’m @Gingerthu
+- 👋 Hoi, I’m Ginger

 <!---
 Gingerthu/Gingerthu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.